-“The existence of poverty and environmental degradation are related impacts of neoliberalism and its global reach for over 50 years” D.A
+“The existence of poverty and environmental degradation are related impacts of neoliberalism and its global reach for over 50 years.”

 Australasia, Pacific, Global

 Professor Adamson conducted a thirty-year academic career in the UK, dedicated to poverty eradication and social inclusion.
 This quest to ensure ‘no-one is left behind’ is driven by a conviction that poverty and environmental damage are both related to the excesses of neo-liberalism and that social and climate justice are intricately connected and share common solutions.
-A range of direct actions are identified in this application which place David centrally in promoting the NUA, the SDGs and climate action in Australasia and the Pacific region.
-He has developed local and regional initiatives to develop interest and commitment to the NUA and the SDGs.
+A range of direct actions are identified in this application which place David centrally in promoting the New Urban Agenda, the SDGs and climate action in Australasia and the Pacific region.
+He has developed local and regional initiatives to increase interest and commitment to the New Urban Agenda and the SDGs.
 He is currently co-authoring a Routledge published book Sustainable Places: Tackling Inequality and Climate Change.
-He has contributed to international conferences including Eco City, Pacific Urban Forum, World Urban Forum 9, the 2020 WUC COVID Response UTC, the Shelter Gap.
+He has contributed to international conferences including Eco City, Pacific Urban Forum, World Urban Forum 9, the 2020 WUC COVID Response Urban Thinkers Campus on the Shelter Gap.

-David is the co-originator of the Deep Place planning method which develops strategies to eradicate poverty by pursuing zero-carbon economic development. http://www.regenwales.org/project_9_The--Deep-Place--Study.
-He is a founding member of the Hunter, NSW Regional SDG Task Force https://huntersdgtaskforce.org/.
+David is the co-originator of the Deep Place planning method which develops strategies to eradicate poverty by pursuing zero-carbon economic development.
+He is a founding member of the Hunter, New South Wales Regional SDG Task Force.
 He is currently supporting a South Australia housing organisation to develop an SDG alignment strategy which will reduce the organisation’s carbon impact and increase its social impact.